One South at The Plaza: History

 Since the second half of 2024 Trinity Partners, the building's leasing company, has signed 92,000 sqft in new deals and expansions.
 The latest of these new deals is Deriva Energy signed a lease for 33,606 sqft.
 As of May 2025, the building is 66% leased.
 In June 2025 Atlanta based Trimont, agreed to lease 68,000 sqft across floors 12, 14 and 15.
 This latest lease brings the building occupancy to 75% as of June 2025.
+In December 2025 Los Angeles based City National Bank opened a 22,000 sqft office in the building to house 120 employees across commercial banking, credit solutions, risk management and audit functions.
+This office is the bank's entrance to the Charlotte market.

+In April 2026 Trinity Partners secured 40,000 sqft in new leases.
+The new leaseholders include Choreo Advisors leasing 15,619 sqft, CITCO Technology Management leasing 8,299 sqft, law firm GRSM leasing 4,202 sqft, and commercial real estate advisory firm BWE leasing 9,339 sqft.
+The building will be 80% occupied once the new leaseholders move in.